 You can apply to remove a registration number from a vehicle and hold it on a retention document (V778) for 10 years if you’re the registered keeper of the vehicle.

 You can retain the registration number in your name or someone else’s name.
-This costs: